Arrow-right Camera

 WSU Men's Basketball

-‘I want to be here’: WSU women’s hoops coach Kamie Ethridge embraces ‘people first’ culture
+‘I want to be here’: WSU women’s hoops coach Kamie Ethridge embraces people-first culture

-Washington State University women's basketball coach Kamie Ethridge listens during a July 16 press conference where Anne McCoy was introduced as WSU's new athletic director at Gesa Field in Pullman.
+Washington State University women’s basketball coach Kamie Ethridge listens during a July 16 press conference where Anne McCoy was introduced as WSU’s athletic director at Gesa Field in Pullman.
 (Geoff Crimmins/The Spokesman-Review)

 By Sam Taylor Lewiston Tribune